 What You Will Learn In This Post

-1. You will learn the important differences between and endorsement and a testimonial.
+1. You will learn the important differences between an endorsement and a testimonial.

 2. You will learn how to define what classifies as an endorsement and as a testimonial.

-3. You will learn how and why using and assortment endorsements and testimonials makes them a very powerful marketing tool when used together.
+3. You will learn how and why using an assortment of endorsements and testimonials makes them a very powerful marketing tool when used together.

 It is essential for a self-publisher to understand the differences between an endorsement and a testimonial – sometimes lumped together as “blurbs”.
 Each plays a vital role in the financial success of your book.
 And they will both play an essential role in a book’s overall marketing plan.

 They generally talk about the book alone, and not necessarily about you, the author.
-They also do not generally discuss how your book helped them with a problem or how it improved their life.
+They also don’t generally discuss how your book helped them with a problem or how it improved their life.

 Testimonials, on the other hand, generally come from your readers, clients, and ordinary citizens.
 At first glance, these might seem less desirable than a celebrity endorsement.
-But thinking this way would be a mistake, because they are still essential to your book’s overall marketing plan and success.
+But thinking this way would be a mistake because they’re still essential to your book’s overall marketing plan and success.